vivaria/edisonrul.ing/docs/source/cards/s/sanguine-swamp.md

 ### Card Rulings

-●The,, and Continuous Effects don't start a Chain.
+*   The,, and Continuous Effects don't start a Chain.
-●If you activate Sanguine Swamp while you control face-down Spell or Trap Card(s), it is destroyed after it resolves.
+*   If you activate Sanguine Swamp while you control face-down Spell or Trap Card(s), it is destroyed after it resolves.